adi14041999/my_wiki/docs/AI/deep_learning_for_computer_vision/putting_it_together_minimal_neural_network_case_study.md

 ### Compute the loss

 The second key ingredient we need is a loss function, which is a differentiable objective that quantifies our unhappiness with the computed class scores.
 Intuitively, we want the correct class to have a higher score than the other classes.
 When this is the case, the loss should be low and otherwise the loss should be high.
-There are many ways to quantify this intuition, but in this example lets use the cross-entropy loss that is associated with the Softmax classifier.
+There are many ways to quantify this intuition, but in this example let's use the cross-entropy loss that is associated with the Softmax classifier.
 Recall that if $f$ is the array of class scores for a single example (e.g. array of 3 numbers here), then the Softmax classifier computes the loss for that example as:

 $$L_i = -\log\left(\frac{e^{f_{y_i}}}{\sum_j e^{f_j}}\right)$$